brantondemoss/brantondemoss.github.io/writing/kata.md

 ![](conv.gif)
 *Convolutional kernel (dark blue) applied to input (blue) to produce output (cyan)[^14]*

-Briefly, convolutional neural networks are an example of a [neural network](https://en.wikipedia.org/wiki/Artificial_neural_network) that use only *local connections* which are particularly adept at learning about and processing spatially-correlated features in images.
+Briefly, convolutional neural networks are an example of a [neural network](https://en.wikipedia.org/wiki/Artificial_neural_network) that use *local connections* which are particularly adept at learning about and processing spatially-correlated features in images.
 The GIF above shows a learned convolutional filter sliding around an image, producing a lower-dimension representation.
 Typical networks contain millions of such learned parameters, and can perform a [wide](https://www.youtube.com/watch?v=b62iDkLgGSI) [variety](https://www.youtube.com/watch?v=D4C1dB9UheQ) [of](https://www.youtube.com/watch?v=qWl9idsCuLQ) [tasks](https://www.youtube.com/watch?v=HgDdaMy8KNE) in image processing.

 As convolutional neural networks started to show promise in image recognition tasks[^15], and since neural networks can approximate any function[^16], people began thinking about using them to estimate the value function, treating the board state encoding as an "image" input to the CNN.
 The idea is straightforward: given some board state and final game result pair, $(s,r)$ train your CNN to predict $r$ from $s$.
 Even better, given the same state $s$, estimate the next move.
 Estimations of win rate and move choice are called the value, and policy respectively.